Program State Home Oil Weatherization (SHOW) Program

 Eligible dwellings must receive their primary heating fuel from a fuel oil dealer.
 Eligible fuel oil dealers are those who retail at least heating oil or dyed diesel, but any other fuel purchased from them is eligible.
 Dwelling owners (including rental property owners) and contractors are eligible to apply.

-The program separates cash payments into two tiers.
+A two-tier system awards the cash payments to allow for varied income eligibility.
 The income of the occupying household residing in the dwelling at the time of application determines eligibility.
 To be considered eligible, household income must be low-income at or below 200% of the Federal Poverty Level.
 Household income eligibility requirements are produced by the U.S. Department of Energy.

 Cash Payment Tiers